yourbasic/api/README.md

 - Conditions: license and copyright notice.
 - Limitations: liablility and warranty.

-It's also easy to apply: you add a [single file][FenwickLICENSE] to the top directory of your repo.
+It's also easy to apply: you add a single file to the top directory of your repo.